-"They don't promise crazy results — the website says to expect to lose one to two pounds per week — and no foods are off-limits," Rizzo says.
+"They don't promise [outlandish] results — the website says to expect to lose 1 to 2 pounds per week — and no foods are off-limits," Rizzo says.
 "A lot of times in talking to clients, I say, 'It's not about the food, it's about the behavior.'
 That's what the Noom diet addresses."

 What Is the Noom Diet?

 At its core, the Noom diet is an approach to weight loss that focuses on small lifestyle changes.
 Unlike a traditional restrictive dieting approach, adopting small lifestyle changes can result in more sustainable weight loss, according to the Mayo Clinic.

 The Noom diet features two different membership plans including the Healthy Weight Program and the Diabetes Prevention Program, both available via Noom's mobile app.
 The plan has gained a following among young adults and is often touted as the "Weight Watchers for millennials" due to its regular check-in feature that pairs users with a specialist who will help them achieve their goals.

 "The app connects people with a 'goal specialist' who helps them overcome emotional and psychological barriers to losing weight and living a healthy lifestyle," Rizzo says.
 While users have the ability to work closely with their Noom goal specialist, these specialists are not registered dietitians — professionals who have gone through rigorous schooling, training and certification that includes completing coursework and a supervised practice program approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and passing a national exam — or certified psychologists.